Loomlay (LAY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Loomlay Historical Price

-According to the latest data gathered on Loomlay live price page, the current price of Loomlay is 0.01213038USD.
-The circulating supply of Loomlay(LAY) is 254.65M LAY , giving it a market capitalization of $3.09M.
+According to the latest data gathered on Loomlay live price page, the current price of Loomlay is 0.01315988USD.
+The circulating supply of Loomlay(LAY) is 254.65M LAY , giving it a market capitalization of $3.38M.

 The Loomlay Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LAY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.